ichiohta/feedro-sample/README.md

 #feedro

-A sample Windows Store App for a forthcoming from gihyo.jp.
+A sample application for a forthcoming book on Windows Store App from gihyo.jp.

 Copyright 2012 Tagawa Software Engineering